 Frank started working at Marinco Bioassay Laboratory, Sarasota in 1992 – 2007, initially overseeing all facets of a growing toxicity lab.
 Once the lab relocated and expanded he took over as lead of the Aquaculture Department, designing all the systems needed to breed and maintain the indicator organisms used in WET (Whole Effluent Toxicity) testing.

 In 2006, Frank partnered up and started a company called EcoAquatics also located in Sarasota, devoted to culturing and supplying of a species of mysid, Americamysis bahia, used extensively in research and as a live feed.
 This facility is still up and running and is currently in a stage of expansion after recently relocating.

 In 2017, Frank went full circle and returned to Riverview High School accepting a job as Aquascience Facilities Manager overseeing the aquaculture program, establishing a clownfish breeding program used to insert funds back into the program, updating the Aquadome and basically trying to do my part in creating one of the top high school aquaculture programs in the nation.

-Dr. Patricia Altomare, BS, MS, EdS, EdD, is a life-long learner who is committed to create the next generation of people committed to scientific inquiry.
+Andrea Traffichini, BS, MS, is a life-long learner who is committed to create the next generation of people committed to scientific inquiry.
 She graduated with a Bachelor of Science in Professional Studies in 1992 and began teaching at Hammocks Middle School in the field of Science.
 She continued her education to receive a Masters Degree in Science Education and then to achieve an Education Specialist and Doctorate in Educational Leadership.